AVAWLeoben/AVAW_CV-Waste/INSTALL/README.md

 ```bash
 pip uninstall torch torchvision torchaudio
 ```
-To check your installed CUDA version, run:
+To check your installed CUDA version, run the following command in the Command Prompt (cmd):

 ```bash
 nvidia-smi